KarrLab/obj_tables/docs/migration.rst

     :align: center
     :alt: Dependency graph of git commits and schema changes files that describe them

-    Figure x.
     Dependency graph of Git commits and schema changes files that describe them.
     These graphs illustrate networks of Git commits.
 Each node is a commit, and each directed edge points from a parent commit to a child commit that depends on it.
     The legend shows 3 commits that contain the changes from the